 A credit reference is the information returned as a result of an enquiry to a credit reference agency, with information compiled from electoral rolls, CCJ data and commercial enquiries.

 Credit scoring is concerned with assessing the likelihood that credit will be repaid on time – the method used involves assigning a score to various attributes of a potential customer.

 A company which operates an independent debt recovery service for accounts that become overdue.

 A high court enforcement officer executes the judgments and orders of the High Court and County Courts of England and Wales.

 Insolvency is defined as a company’s inability to pay debts that are due or where the debts owed exceed the company’s assets or financial ability to pay.
 To be declared insolvent, the debts owed must exceed £750.

 What is International debt collection?

 If a debt collection case has to be taken to another country for any reason, it becomes classed as international debt collection, rather than UK debt collection.

-Late Payment of Commercial Debts (Interest) Act 1998
+What is the Late Payment of Commercial Debts (Interest) Act 1998?